metalcode-eu/darwin-arm-none-eabi/README.md

 In Visual Studio Code goto extensions (shift+cmd+x), search for '*metalcode-eu*' and install the extension that is suited for your operating system.

 The extension has four paths for the toolchain.
-You can use this in the tasks.json.
+You can use them in the tasks.json.

 - arm-none-eabi.bin
 - arm-none-eabi.include
 - arm-none-eabi.lib
 - arm-none-eabi.libgcc
+- openocd
+- openocd.scripts

 Here is an example of tasks.json for GNU make.
 ```javascript